microsoft/fluentui-react-native/docs/pages/Theming/Basics.md

 };
 ```

+ This is useful if you are styling a stock React Native component, or want to override the default style of a FURN component.
+It is not necessary if you are using the default style of a FURN component.
 The component will rerender if the theme is invalidated.

 If you'd prefer to put the component's styles into a `StyleSheet` instead of accessing the `theme` directly, you can use [themed `StyleSheets`](./ThemedStylesheet.md)

+## Testing a FURN theme

+See [this page](../Testing/TestingThemesWin32.md) for information about testing themes.